 Canva for Work Features You Don’t Want to Miss:

-Use section to select your brand colors.
+Use the section to select your brand colors.
 Canva actually allows you to upload a ton of colors so upload your brand colors, then upload complimentary colors and frequently used colors as well.

 Need help picking colors?
 Click here to access our Color Guide located in our design library, color overload is a real thing!